 The CBE includes full-time academics and visiting professors in the Department of Politics, scholars from other parts of the University of Surrey, and a range of associates drawn externally from both academia and a variety of public and private sectors to ensure a wide-ranging core of expertise.

 The relationship between Britain and Europe has never been more fraught, nor more interesting.
 The outcome of the 2016 Referendum and the subsequent UK-EU Brexit deal will continue to bring about key changes in politics, security and defence, law, finance, trade, higher education, business and supply chains and more.
-Against this backdrop, the University of Surrey’s Centre for Britain and Europe aims to foster and sustain progressive insights on a wide range of UK and European policies and interactions.Professor Amelia Hadfield, Dean International, Head of Department of Politics, Director of the Centre for Britain and Europe (CBE)
+Against this backdrop, the University of Surrey’s Centre for Britain and Europe aims to foster and sustain progressive insights on a wide range of UK and European policies and interactions.Professor Amelia Hadfield, Dean International, Head of Department of Politics, Founder and Former Co-Director of the Centre for Britain and Europe (CBE)